4.5. Editing Notes

 Notes Manager

-Once you finished editing you note, you can save it, or discard all changes.
+Once you finish editing you note, you can save it, or discard all changes.
 To save the note, just click on the green "tick" button at the configuration window (showed at the image above), or press "CTRL + S" while at the body of the note for a quick shortcut.
 Otherwise, if you would like to cancel the editing, then just press the red "x" button at the configuration window, or press "CTRL + W" while at the body of the note for a quick shortcut, and all your changes will be discarded and the note's previous styles and configurations will be rolled back to the previous state.

-Important Note!
+Did you know?
 While you are editing your notes all your changes are saved

 | |